Comedian Faces Criticism After Controversial Remarks At D.C. Gala

 "Unfortunately, I don't think we advanced the cause of journalism tonight," Peter Baker, also of The New York Times, said online.

-As Haberman's tweet had, Baker's set off a series of responses, subtweets and amens from fellow journalists.
+Baker's tweet, as did Haberman's, set off a series of responses, subtweets and amens from fellow journalists.

-"Couldn't agree more," CNN's Jeff Zeleny posted on Twitter, "So much important and amazing journalism this year — that should be the focus, when truth matters and is needed more than ever.
-It was an embarrassment in the room and surely to the audience at home."

-Couldn’t agree more.
-So much important and amazing journalism this year — that should be the focus, when truth matters and is needed more than ever.
-It was an embarrassment in the room and surely to the audience at home. https://t.co/vhbnG6tn55— Jeff Zeleny (@jeffzeleny) April 29, 2018

 Other journalists saw broader political implications stemming from the controversial remarks.